venikman/mascot-research/README.md

 ## Prompt:
 ```
-Using spec of our mascot, create prompt for image  where our mascot will replicate meme: <MEME to generate>, provide 4 versions on prompts
+Using the spec of our mascot, create a prompt for an image  where our mascot will replicate a meme: <MEME>.
+Generate your version of meme.
+And provide 4 versions of the prompts.
 ```

 Run it.